Applying for a Research Degree

 - If you wish to be considered for February 2018 entry, you must submit a complete application by 31 October 2017.

-If you are applying as an International Applicant, please ensure that you meet our minimum English language requirements prior to applying.
+If you are applying as an International Applicant, please ensure that you meet the University's minimum English language requirements prior to applying.

 Doctorate Routes Available